Ainkra/quai-antique/README.md

 # Setting up the project on local
 1. Download .zip repository.

-2. (a) Install laragon, composer, and NodeJS.
+2. Install laragon, composer, and NodeJS.
 - https://laragon.org/download/index.html
 - https://getcomposer.org/download/
 - https://nodejs.org/en/download/ and download Longterm support version (LTS)

  Verify composer installation with `composer -v`.
  Verify NodeJS installation with `node -v`.

  PHP is installed by default by Laragon.
  If you are not in PHP 8.1, follow this guide: https://medium.com/@oluwaseye/add-different-php-versions-to-your-laragon-installation-d2526db5c5f1

-(b) When laragon is successfully installed, open your folder explorer.
+ When laragon is successfully installed, open your folder explorer.
 Go at this path:
  `C:/laragon/www/`

  Drag and drop the .zip file, unzip it inside the folder.
 After unzip, you can remove .zip.

 3. Run composer install for obtain all the necessary dependencies for Symfony.